edcarp/2020-11-17-edinburgh-swc-online/_edcarp/JOINING.md

 ## 4. Testing Zoom and Software Installation
 We are running a setup session on Monday 16th November between 14:00 and 15:00 to help you familiarize with the Zoom environment and help with any installation issues.
 Please, if you have some time, do connect to make sure everyone will be ready to go on Tuesday.
 (NB the link is different from the workshop one) !!!

 **TODO Giacomo: Can you please check the following for me?
-Also the previous sentence about the links being different.**
+Also the previous sentence about the links being different.** DONE!!
+ALL GOOD!

 * Zoom URL for Zoom/installation testing (with embedded password): https://us02web.zoom.us/j/87388886105?pwd=M1psUlBLbEJYWDJOUm1veVlZZWZPdz09
 * Password: 587590